arrianaj/a1-christinepang/A1_CHRISTINEPANG.md

 The PG&E data files double count the month of September (month 9) in the Q3 and Q4 reports, so I only used the September results from the Q3 report and deleted those from the Q4 report.
 After doing this, the total KBTU combined electricity and gas consumption in PG&E territory for the Residential Customer Class in 2017 is 2.7371E+11 kBTU.
 The average annual electricity consumption per customer is 21953 kBTU and the average annual gas consumption per customer is 43268 kBTU.

+Comments: I also got the exact same answers since I had also excluded the repeated data for quarter 4.
+This is a good catch.